Ditch Those Track Bars

-- Feel free to gain an inch of lift here, but don't overdo it.
+- Feel free to gain an inch of lift, but don't overdo it.
 Never use shackles that add over 1.5" of lift.
 It's dangerous, bad for your car, will result in a poor ride and performance, and looks terrible.

 - As a bonus, grab a pair of boomerang shackles for the most improvement in ride and articulation.

-- Replacement shackles will run you anywhere, between $40 for a little improvement, to upwards of $120 for a dramatic improvement.
+- Replacement shackles will run you anywhere, from $40 for a little improvement to upwards of $120 for a dramatic improvement.